-As new projects are activated, and new technologyenabled data sources emerge, the Success Framework (including benchmarks, indicators, targets and measures) is designed to evolve over time.
+As new projects are activated, and new technology-enabled data sources emerge, the Success Framework (including benchmarks, indicators and measures) is designed to evolve over time.

-SUCCESS BENCHMARK, INDICATORS, TARGETS
+SUCCESS BENCHMARK, INDICATORS & MEASURES

 COMMUNITY ENVIRONMENT VISITOR ECONOMY INDUSTRY ASPIRATION We love where we live, and enjoy sharing our place with visitors.
 We understand who we are, and our visitors do too.
-We are leaders of positive impact initiatives that are contributing towards the regeneration of our land, water and wildlife.
+We leaders of positive impact initiatives that are contributing towards the regeneration of our land, water, wildlife and culture.
 To attract high value, values aligned visitors, who contribute towards positive impact programs and have a deep sense of connection with place.
 We want to grow the net value of the visitor economy to support a innovative, vibrant and resilient business community.
 Local businesses are thriving, feel supported by an engaged and skilled workforce, and continually evolve to support visitor expectations.
-BENCHMARK • Net Promotor Score 45.4.
-Source Phillip Island and San Remo Community and Industry Visioning Survey (June 2023, n=281, 50% work in tourism, 50% not in tourism) 23 Tourism Businesses and Events engaged in DPI Positive Impact Initiative across (as at 17 Nov 2023) - Regen Tourism Alliance, Love Phillip Island, Sustainable & Regenerative Tourism Mentoring Program) No current benchmark of Visitors sentiment of Phillip Island and San Remo.
-Consider Review Pro and other data generated research for benchmarks. \$388m (26.8% total Regional GRP 2021/2022) Day Trip Visitor Yield = \$121pp (June 2023) Domestic Overnight Visitor Yield = \$570 (June 2023) International Overnight Visitor Yield = \$402 (2019) International Overnight = 64,000 (2019) No current benchmark for Industry Sentiment of Phillip Island and San Remo.
-5,400 (39.3%) of Filled Jobs in the region (June 2022).
-608 businesses (June 2022) INDICATORS Net Promotor Score +45.4 (resident) Positive Community Sentiment Measures First Peoples relationship building, partnerships &amp; initiatives.
-Tourism Businesses & Events supporting: Positive Impact initiatives of local environmental groups Pursuing sustainable tourism initiatives and accreditations Working towards BCSC goals of Carbon Zero Community by 2030 Net Promoter Score 50+ (non resident travellers) Positive Visitor Sentiment Measures Visitor Yield % contribution of Regional GRP International Visitor Nights Positive Industry Sentiment & Future Outlook for Tourism Stability and/or growth in Jobs and # Business.
-TARGETS Net Promotor Score of 60+ annually by 2027 (YoY growth prior) Greater engagement by Tourism Businesses and Events in increasing sustainability measuring (scorecards/certification or other programs) 50% of Tourism Businesses &amp; Events have a Positive Impact Visitor Experience (also includes collaborative partnerships) by 2027.
-Net Promotor Score is over 70+ annually by 2027 (YoY growth prior) Grow International Overnight Visitor Yield to \$550 by 2027 (30% growth).
-Grow Domestic Overnight Visitor Yield to \$700 by 2027 (20% growth) Grow International Overnight Visitors to 110,000 by 2027 (70% growth) Over 80% of Tourism Businesses are confident about the Future Outlook for Tourism in Phillip Island and San Remo from 2025.
-Grow number of jobs in Tourism to 6000 by 2027

-MEASUREMENT METHODOLOGY

-The below table outlines the 'how' in measuring the achievement of targets.
-NOTE.
-These methodologies are subject to change, based on any change in indicators.

-COMMUNITY ENVIRONMENT VISITOR ECONOMY INDUSTRY An annual Community Sentiment Pulse Survey is recommended, but is yet to be confirmed as subject to resource confirmation.
-Recommended measures to include: Net Promotor Score (benchmark) Perception of tourism contribution to economy, community, nature Satisfaction with visitor contribution and behaviour Alignment with values Forward outlook Identify local area issues Awareness of the DMP Alternative ways to collect community sentiment include leveraging community surveys conducted by regularly by Local Government including the development of the Council Plan.
-Specific measures included in the annual Industry Sentiment Survey, of: Positive impact visitor experience initiatives (including partnerships) in their own business.
-Sustainability accreditations Carbon emission reduction targets and tracking Waste reduction targets and tracking.
-Participation &amp; contribution to the DMP's positive impact initiatives (eg Visitor Contribution, Visitor Promise, Regenerative Tourism Alliance Initiatives etc).
-Consider and cost a Visitor Exit Survey, potentially in partnership with industry.
-Ongoing completion by visitors.
-Measure to include: Net Promotor Score (12 month annual target) Overall quality of experience Variety Clarity of local stories of place Likelihood to visit again Opportunities for improvement, Recognition of values in visitor experience Dispersal Contribution to positive impact initiatives, including Demographics also captured to identify source markets.
-Sustainable growth in economic indicators provided by DJSIR, Tourism & Events Unit (at quarterly intervals, but to be reviewed and measured annually) Industry Sentiment Survey completed annually.
-Measures to include: Industry confidence next 12 months.
-Forward booking sentiment Workforce Sentiment (retention of staff, values aligned staff, filling skill gaps) Opportunities for improvement Capacity Building outcomes Jobs Filled and Businesses Data provided by DJSIR, Tourism & Events Unit (also available from Tourism Research Australia Regional Profile)
+BENCHMARK Only available current benchmark is from DMP Community Survey (June 2023) - Net Promotor Score 45.4 Only available current benchmark is Island coverage of native vegetation.
+It was 7% in 2015, and is current at 15% as of 2023^.
+No current benchmark Visitors sentiment of Phillip Island and San Remo. \$388m (26.8% total Regional GRP) Day Trip Visitor Yield = \$135pp (March 2023) Domestic Overnight Visitor Yield = \$583 (March 2023) International Overnight Visitor Yield = \$402 (2019) 5,400 (39.3%) of Filled Jobs in the region.
+608 businesses (June 2022) INDICATORS Net Promotor Score +45.4 Positive Community Sentiment Measures YoY Growth of Tourism businesses pursuing sustainable tourism initiatives, and accreditations.
+First Peoples led initiatives and partnerships with private sector.
+Tourism stakeholder's contribution towards the Island coverage of native vegetation to 30% by 2035 % Tourism's Businesses working towards BCSC commitment of Carbon Zero Community by 2030 Net Promoter Score 50+ (non resident travellers) Positive Visitor Sentiment Visitor Yield % contribution of Regional GRP Positive Industry Sentiment & Future Outlook for Tourism Stability and/or YoY growth Jobs and Businesses MEASURE Community Sentiment Pulse completed Annually Measures to include: • Perception of tourism contribution to economy, community, nature • Satisfaction with visitor contribution and behaviour • Alignment with values • Forward outlook • Identify local area issues • Awareness of the DMP • Net Promotor Score Specific annual measures included in the Industry Sentiment Survey to include Positive impact initiatives in their own business Sustainable accreditations Carbon emission reduction targets and tracking Participation in Caring for Country Initiatives (eg Visitor Contribution, Island Pledge, Regen Alliance goals - eg waste) YoY growth visitor contributions to conservation projects, which support of Island coverage of native vegetation to 30% by 2035.
+Refer to Bass Coast Biolinks Project to track progress for Native Vegetation Cover.
+Visitor Exit Survey ongoing completion.
+Measure 'Sentiment' based on: • Overall quality of experience • Variety • Clarity of local stories of place • Net Promotor Score (45+) • Likelihood to visit again • Opportunities for improvement , • Recognition of values in visitor experience • Dispersal • Contribution Demographics also captured to identify source markets.
+Sustainable growth in economic indicators provided by DJSIR, Tourism & Events Unit (at quarterly intervals, but to be reviewed and measured annually) Jobs Filled and Businesses Data provided by DJSIR, Tourism & Events Unit (also available from Tourism Research Australia Regional Profile) Industry Sentiment Survey completed Quarterly.
+Measures to include: Industry confidence and Forward booking sentiment.
+Workforce Sentiment (retention of staff, values aligned staff, filling skill gaps) Opportunities for improvement Capacity Building outcomes

-\New Measures for activation in Focus Area 1.2